-The buyer persona is now a fairly well-understood construct in modern b2b marketing.
-However, what seems to be confused, is how to ensure your company’s brand, or umbrella brand, can make a relevant promise to its whole audience, without looking like it has a watered down, feeble promise that doesn’t mean much, or worse - a split personality.
+But while buyer personas are now a fairly well-understood construct in modern b2b marketing, what’s often misunderstood is how to ensure your company’s brand, or umbrella brand, can make a relevant promise to its whole audience, without looking like it has a watered down offering that doesn’t mean much, or worse - a split personality.
 In other words, how does a brand persona support multiple buyer personas in a cohesive and powerful way?

-There is very little information in the industry on this topic, and we think it is a really important issue.
+Unfortunately, there is very little information in the industry on how brand and buyer personas differ and interact, despite it being a really important issue.
 Your company’s brand should be a stealthy powerhouse that sits behind your product or service brands.
-It should represent a compelling promise that tells your buying personas WHY you are the right company to work with.
+It should represent a compelling promise that tells your buyer personas WHY you are the right company to work with.
 It should transcend your product and service benefits to connect with your audience on a much deeper level, creating the kind of emotional connection with all of your buyer personas that endures right through product lifecycles and key contact changes.

 So which persona do you target with this relevant and emotionally compelling proposition?
 (Hint: If you can’t answer this, you don’t have a strong brand.)

 One more time.
-How do we create a buyer persona?
+How do you create a buyer persona?

 - Persona Name